KamilStach370/Saper/README.md

 # Saper
-This is the game called Saper created in JavaScript with OOP.
+This is the game called Saper.
+Project was realised druring a course "Object Oriented JavaScript Programming".

 Game works only in Google Chrome.